IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 ― <a href="https://en.wikipedia.org/wiki/Sean_M._Carroll" target="_blank">Sean M. Carroll</a>

 But in that paper Carroll was pessimistic that an explanation is possible and took the brute fact approach similar to Bertrand Russell.

+But what those physicists have tried to answer is also an important question.
+They tried to explain all physics given the existence of laws of physics and spacetime.
+The only caveat is that gravity is classical in their approach.
+Some people like David Albert think these vacuum states are just as particular as a giraffe.
+This is nonsense.
+A giraffe has a biological structure: its body shape, digestive track shape, skeleton, DNA, etc. If you zoom in more, you will see a giraffe's chemical structure containing many organic materials.
+If you zoom further, you will reach a point where classical mechanics describes it.
+If you keep zooming, you will see scales where quantum mechanics and then QFT are applicable.
+Finally, when the giraffe is zoomed to near the Planck scale, you will see quantum spacetime where quantum gravity is applicable.
+All physical phenomena [supervene](https://en.wikipedia.org/wiki/Supervenience){:target="_blank"} on the fundamental laws of physics.
+So, a giraffe is much more complicated than a fundamental physics theory.

+>"Relativistic-quantum-field-theoretical vacuum states—no less than giraffes or refrigerators or solar systems—are particular arrangements of elementary physical stuff.
+The true relativistic-quantum-field-theoretical equivalent to there not being any physical stuff at all isn't this or that particular arrangement of the fields—what it is (obviously, and ineluctably, and on the contrary) is the simple absence of the fields."

+― <a href="https://en.wikipedia.org/wiki/David_Albert" target="_blank">David Albert</a>

 References:
 1. [Ontological arguments - plato.stanford.edu](https://plato.stanford.edu/entries/ontological-arguments/){:target="_blank"}